IDGA Military Air Assets - Click Here!

 The other component of the contract is a Mid Life Upgrade for 5 of Finland’s Thales Teresa 22XX Long Range Air Identification and Surveillance radars.
 The upgrades will add digital technologies and electronics to upgrade performance, improve maintenance, and extend their useful life by another 15 years.

-ThalesRaytheon will also provide 12 AN/MPQ-64F1 Improved Sentinel radars as part of the NASAMS order, but that contract will be with Kongsberg rather than the Finnish government.
+The contract is signed on June 16/09.
+ThalesRaytheon will also provide 12 AN/MPQ-64F1 Improved Sentinel radars as part of the NASAMS order, but that contract will come from Kongsberg, not the Finnish government.

 As part of the agreed-upon deal, industrial offsets equal to 100% of the deal’s value must be provided.
 Some of that will buy components for Finland’s NASAMS system, such as Sisu Defence’s EUR 25 million contract for 82 trucks, to be manufactured at it Raasepori factory between 2010-2014.
 Sisu and ThalesRaytheon also have an option to supply the Estonian Defence Forces with a radar system [the Ground Master 403 long-range radar], which would complement Estonia’s own recent air defense purchases from Saab and MBDA.
 Finland’s Patria Oyj is negotiating to supply launching pads, and participate in system integration.